-The office of the Speaker takes only 30 days to facilitate the filling of the position after having received the notice about the resignation.
-The ward committees are compelled submit programmes and attendance registers for the meetings where they have reported to the ward councillor.
+The office of the Speaker to take only 30 days to facilitate the filling of the position after having received the notice about the resignation.
+The ward committees are should submit programmes and attendance registers for the meetings where they have reported to the ward councillor.